ashwani-yadav08/ds_one/README.md

-# ds_one
+# SalaryTrend
-First Data Science project
+First Data Science project to determine the Data Scientist salary in different States in USA.